1stbtln/Game-Play/README.md

 ## **Installation**

 1. **Download and Install**
-   - Get the latest release from [Edworks' website](https://yourwebsite.com) (replace with actual link).
+   - Get the latest release from [Game-Play's website](https://www.game-play.gg/)
    - Install the application on your system.

 2. **Set Up OBS Studio**